Adrigamer2950/AdriAPI/README.md

 # Info

-This API is aimed to simplify the development of Bukkit plugins (please use Paper instead of Bukkit/Spigot), providing a lot of utilities that will make your life (and mine) easier.
+This API is aimed to simplify the development of Bukkit plugins (please use Paper or any fork of Paper instead of CraftBukkit/Spigot), providing a lot of utilities that will make your life (and mine) easier.

 ### It's used in my plugins, but you can use it on your own plugins if you want, just make sure to give proper credit!